adinseg/adinseg.github.io/about.md

 permalink: /about/
 ---

 I am currently a postodoctoral researcher at Stanford University.
 I study the interaction between language and human cognition.
-More broadly, I am interested in how Psychology and Philosophy can help us understand reality and how this understanding can be articulated in language.
+More broadly, I am interested in how Psychology and Philosophy can help us understand reality, and the extent to which this understanding can be articulated in language.

 ### Contact me